Shubham28Chopra/shubdoesanalytics/README.md

 ### Possum regularization using optimized Lasso, Ridge, and Elastic Net models.
 [Publication](https://www.mdpi.com/1424-8220/22/11/4240)

-Used **Matlab** to train over 100 machine learning models which estimated particulate matter concentrations based on a suite of over 300 biometric variables.
+Used **Matlab** to train over 100 machine learning models that estimated particulate matter concentrations based on a suite of over 300 biometric variables.
 We found biometric variables can be used to accurately estimate particulate matter concentrations at ultra-fine spatial scales with high fidelity (r2 = 0.91) and that smaller particles are better estimated than larger ones.
 Inferring environmental conditions solely from biometric measurements allows us to disentangle key interactions between the environment and the body.

 ![Bike Study](/assets/img/bike_study.jpeg)

-### Rasin categorization using Optimized Decision Trees, Random Forests, Logistical Regression and Discriminant Analysis (LDA and QDA)
+### Rasin categorization using Optimized Decision Trees, Random Forests, Logistical Regression, and Discriminant Analysis (LDA and QDA)
 [Publication](https://www.mdpi.com/1424-8220/22/8/3048)

 Developed objective strategy for discovering optimal EEG bands based on signal power spectra using **Python**.
 This data-driven approach led to better characterization of the underlying power spectrum by identifying bands that outperformed the more commonly used band boundaries by a factor of two.
 The proposed method provides a fully automated and flexible approach to capturing key signal components and possibly discovering new indices of brain activity.

 ![EEG Band Discovery](/assets/img/eeg_band_discovery.jpeg)

-### House price prediction using multivariate regression modelling
+### House price prediction using multivariate regression modeling
 [Publication](https://www.mdpi.com/1424-8220/22/8/3048)

 Developed objective strategy for discovering optimal EEG bands based on signal power spectra using **Python**.
 This data-driven approach led to better characterization of the underlying power spectrum by identifying bands that outperformed the more commonly used band boundaries by a factor of two.
 The proposed method provides a fully automated and flexible approach to capturing key signal components and possibly discovering new indices of brain activity.